mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 The error response fields are as follows:

-- `code`
+- `code` {{optional_inline}}
   - : A string.
 This can be either a known error from the [OAuth 2.0 specified error list](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2.1) or an arbitrary string.
-- `url`
+- `url` {{optional_inline}}
   - : A URL.
 This should be a web page containing human-readable information about the error to display to users, such as how to fix the error or contact customer.
 The URL must be same-site with the IdP's config URL.

 This information can be used in a couple of different ways:

-- The browser can use the information to display a custom UI to the user informing them what went wrong (see the [Chrome documentation](https://developers.google.com/privacy-sandbox/blog/fedcm-chrome-120-updates#error-api) for an example).
+- The browser can display a custom UI to the user informing them of what went wrong (see the [Chrome documentation](https://developers.google.com/privacy-sandbox/blog/fedcm-chrome-120-updates#error-api) for an example).
 Bear in mind that if the request failed because the IdP server is unavailable, it obviously can't return any information.
 In such cases, the browser will report this via a generic message.
-- The associated RP {{domxref("CredentialsContainer.get", "navigator.credentials.get()")}} call used to attempt sign-in will return the above information when the promise rejects.
-The [`get()` Error API example](/en-US/docs/Web/API/CredentialsContainer/get#example_including_error_api_information) shows what this looks like.
+- The associated RP {{domxref("CredentialsContainer.get", "navigator.credentials.get()")}} call used to attempt sign-in will return the above information when the promise rejects, which can be used to handle the error.
+For example, an RP may wish to follow-up the browser's custom UI with some information to help the user succeed in a future sign-in attempt.
+The [`get()` Error API example](/en-US/docs/Web/API/CredentialsContainer/get#example_including_error_api_information) shows what this looks like in code.

 ## Update login status using the Login Status API

 The **Login Status API** allows an IdP to inform a browser of the current user's login (sign-in) status with that IdP.
 This allows the browser to reduce the number of requests it makes to the IdP and mitigates [potential timing attacks](https://github.com/fedidcg/FedCM/issues/447).
-It also means that an IdP no longer needs to rely on third-party cookies to keep track of its login status on different browsers, which helps to improve user privacy.

 For each known IdP (identified by its config URL) the browser keeps a tri-state variable representing the login state with three possible values: